 Augmented Reality Resources

-Augmented reality technology overlays computer-generated information on the user’s view of the real world as seen through a device such as a smartphone.
-Television sports broadcasts use augmented reality to overlay information such as the first down line in an NFL game on your screen.
-Augmented reality is also seen in vehicle heads-up displays and the photo filters available on social media apps.
-Augmented reality does not require special equipment and is available on common devices such as smartphones and tablets, as well as hands-free devices like Google Glass.
-The accessibility and portability of augmented reality help maintenance teams while out performing service activities.
+Augmented truth technology overlays PC-generated facts on the consumer’s view of the real world as seen through a device inclusive of a smartphone.
+Television sports activities proclaim the use of augmented reality to overlay data together with the primary downline in an NFL game for your display.
+Augmented reality is likewise visible in car heads-up shows and the photo filters available on social media apps.
+Augmented truth no longer requires unique gadgets and is available on not unusual gadgets along with smartphones and tablets, as well as arms-free devices like Google Glass.
+The accessibility and portability of augmented reality help maintenance teams while outperforming service activities.

-With augmented reality, technicians can scan a QR code and quickly access important information about a piece of equipment.
-Technicians can use a smart phone, tablet, or laptop to remotely access documents like manuals, plans, and part lists.
-Augmented reality also delivers information by superimposing it over the real world view as seen through a smart device display.
-For example, a technician can use their smartphone camera to view a piece of equipment and see a 3D diagram of the item overlaid on the real-time image on their phone screen.
+With augmented reality, technicians can scan a QR code and quickly get entry to essential information about a piece of gadget.
+Technicians can use a clever cellphone, pill, or PC to remotely get admission to files like manuals, plans, and component lists.
+Augmented fact also grants information by superimposing it over the actual world view as visible through a clever device display.
+For example, a technician can use their smartphone digicam to view a chunk of the system and see a 3D diagram of the object overlaid at the actual-time image on their cellphone screen.
 Wearing Google Glass or a similar headset, a technician can look at a piece of equipment and view maintenance instructions “right in front of their very eyes,” leaving their hands free to perform the task.

 Technicians can use augmented reality to collect data from equipment sensors.
 Sensors that monitor equipment conditions such as temperature, humidity, and vibration are used to help develop predictive maintenance plans, reducing unnecessary reactive and preventive maintenance.
 With augmented reality, on-site technicians can also get immediate access to current or historic equipment data to determine maintenance needs, diagnose issues, and monitor the success of their maintenance efforts.